-- 1. Each State Party shall publish promptly, and except in emergency situations, at the latest by the time of their entry into force, all relevant measures of general application which pertain to or affect the operation of this Protocol.
+- Each State Party shall publish and make accessible, in a reasonable period of time, all relevant measures of general application which pertain to or affect the operation of this Protocol.
 International and regional agreements pertaining to or affecting bilateral, regional or international investment to which a State Party is a signatory shall also be published. - 2.
 State Parties shall provide sufficient and adequate information on all national laws and policies to enable investors carry out their operations in compliance with such laws and policies. - 3.
 Each State Party shall respond promptly to all requests by any other State Party for specific information on any of its measures or international and/or regional agreements pertaining to this Protocol.
-State Parties shall also respond to any question from any other State Party relating to an actual or proposed measure that might substantially affect the operation of this Protocol.

-4. Each State Party shall designate the relevant enquiry points to provide other State Parties with specific information, upon request, on all such matters related to this Protocol.
+State Parties to the extent practicable shall also respond to any question from any other State Party relating to an actual or proposed measure that might substantially affect the operation of this Protocol. - 4.
+Each State Party shall designate the relevant enquiry points to provide other State Parties with specific information, upon request, on all such matters related to this Protocol.